Plumsail/forms-docs/source/how-to/save-table-signature.rst

 Description
 --------------------------------------------------
-Starting with version 1.1.6, it's now possible to save Ink Sketch and DataTable controls to hidden SharePoint fields when using them on a SharePoint Form.
+Starting with version 1.1.6, it's now possible to save Ink Sketch and DataTable controls to SharePoint fields when using them on a SharePoint Form.
 This means that the data will be saved when the form is saved.

-These fields can be created and deleted right in the designer when editing settings for one of the controls.
+These fields can be created and deleted right in the designer when editing settings for one of the controls, created fields will be hidden.
+Alternatively, you can create a new multiple lines Plain Text column and store control's data in it.

 How to configure
 --------------------------------------------------